 - Stir-fry: Add chopped leafy greens or broccoli to your stir-fry.
-Chicken or tofu stir-fried with olive or canola oil and your favorite dark green vegetable is delicious.
+Chicken or tofu stir-fried in olive or canola oil with your favorite colorful vegetables is delicious.

 - Add to smoothies: Mixing vegetables into your smoothie will make it a nutritional powerhouse.
 Try spinach, avocado, or kale for some added flavor and nutrients!

 - Sauté it: Most dark green leafy greens are quite tasty sautéed in a pan with some garlic and olive oil.
 Or try adding your favorite herb or spice.